ctottinger/Fourth-and-Forever/readme.md

 ___

-# Initial Draft
+# Startup Draft
 This will only be required for the first season.
-The initial draft will operate just like a normal fantasy draft would, with a random linear draft order.
-This will take place before the NFL draft at latest(*hopefully*)
+The initial draft will operate just like a normal fantasy draft would, with a random snake draft order.
+This will take place shortly after the NFL draft, with all players included in the draft pool including rookies.

 ___

 # Annual Rookie Draft
 The rookie draft occur every year after the NFL draft.
-Teams will have draft positions according to their finishing positions from the previous year in the future, but for the first year the rookie draft will be inverse order from the initial draft.
+Teams will have draft positions according to their finishing positions from the previous year, but for the 2025-2026 season this won't be necessary.
+The draft order will be as follows:

 ___

 # Rule Changes
-The guidelines for rule changes are split into In Season, and Out of Season, based on wether they change the competitive balance of the league.
+The guidelines for rule changes are split into In Season, and Out of Season, based on whether they change the competitive balance of the league.
 An In Season rule change may be an unforeseen situation or consequence of a rule that should be changed, in order to keep things fair for all franchises.
 This could be a scoring settings change, or a waiver issue, or really anything that fucks over an undeserving minority of the league.
 An Out of Season rule change are bigger rule changes such as roster size expansion or playoff seed changes.
 ## In Season rule changes
 All In Season rule changes are at the discretion of the Commissioner.
 If you feel that an immediate rule change is in order, please contact the Commissioner promptly and explain your reasoning.
 If a rule change is required immediately/retroactively, then it may be done as such, but for any rule changes brought up during the season a 1 week waiting period *may* be used to ensure that nobody is able to gain an advantage using a rule change.
 These will be judged on a case-by-case basis, and league input may be called for.
 ## Out of Season rule changes